 Here's our mini guide on explaining the close relationship between nozzle size, layer height and pressure.

-For most cases we recommend printing thinner layers with thinner nozzles, and thicker layers with thicker nozzles, generally.
+For most cases we recommend printing thinner layers with thinner nozzle diameters, and thicker layers with thicker nozzles, generally.
 Just note that if you do print with a thicker nozzle diameter and a very thin layer height, you’ll need to bring your extrusion settings in the slicer way down to prevent over-extrusion.

 So why would I use a 0.8mm or thicker nozzle?